EMCI Core Curriculum

 They drew up a draft core curriculum which was circulated amongst all institutions that had expressed their interest in the project and all participants in the second SCIC-Universities Conference in December 1997; it was also publicised on the SCIC Web site.
 All interested organisations were invited to comment on the working draft.

-After careful analysis of the comments received the group produced a revised draft which is found under item II below.
+After careful analysis of the comments received the group produced and adopted a revised draft.

 An agreement to formally establish the EMCI Consortium was signed on May 9, 2001, at a signing ceremony hosted by the European Parliament.
 Work on transforming the EMCI Consortium into an international Consortium began in 2010 and concluded in 2012 with the signing of the new EMCI Consortium Constitution.

 Within the framework of the European Union's drive towards the promotion of knowledge through wider access to specialist education and of the objective of improved employability through the acquisition of specialist competence, this programme is designed to equip young graduates with the professional skills and knowledge required for conference interpreting.
-It seeks to meet the demand for highly-qualified conference interpreters, in the area of both widely and the less widely-used and less-taught languages and in view of the expansion of the Union and of the Union's increasing dialogue with its non-European partners.
+It seeks to meet the demand for highly-qualified conference interpreters, in the area of widely used as well as less widely-used and less-taught languages and in view of the expansion of the Union and of the Union's increasing dialogue with its non-European partners.
 The curriculum was developed in consultation with the European Institutions and continuation of this cooperation is an integral part of the programme.

-In developing the programme, the participating institutions combined their individual expertise, and it is their aim to optimise their use of resources through transnational cooperation in the delivery of the programme.
+In developing the core curriculum, the participating institutions combined their individual expertise, and it is their aim to optimise their use of resources through transnational cooperation in the delivery of the interpreting programme.

-In order to honour their commitment to quality maintenance as laid down in the EMCI Quality Assurance Standards, the participating institutions shall regularly review changing needs and new developments and permanently update the programme.
-The Programme shall make use of new technologies where appropriate and shall contribute to the dissemination of their application.
+In order to honour their commitment to quality in interpreter training as laid down in the EMCI Quality Assurance Standards, the participating institutions shall regularly review changing needs and new developments and update the programme.
+The training programmes shall make use of new technologies where appropriate and shall contribute to the dissemination of their application.

-The partner institutions shall pursue a common policy on student recruitment and assessment, based on the aims of the programme and on the Quality Assurance criteria, as laid down in the Quality Assurance Standards, which underpin the core curriculum.
-The participants aim to contribute to spreading good practice across Europe.
+The partner institutions shall pursue a common policy on student recruitment and assessment, based on the aims of the EMCI Consortium and on the Quality Assurance criteria, as laid down in the Quality Assurance Standards, which underpin the core curriculum.
+The participants aim to contribute to spreading good practice across and outside Europe.

 This curriculum sets out those elements agreed by participating institutions as being essential to a post-graduate university programme in Conference Interpreting.